 It is my greatest hope that the red marker has been retired from not only Suzanne’s practice but from all fitness programs around the world.

 I want the tired old reactions to food, fitness and body size to be replaced with words of compassion and curiosity and also with the realization that shame is never ever a solution to food or exercise struggles.

-Will power and structure do not equal a cure for the pain of being human and the sooner that the fitness industry as whole truly understands this, the more we can all begin to seek and experience the freedom that comes with and honest love of self, acceptance of self and above all CARE of self.
+Will power and structure do not equal a cure for the pain of being human and the sooner that the fitness industry as whole truly understands this, the more we can all begin to seek and experience the freedom that comes with and honest love of self and liberation from any ideal physical form .

 What is my story on embodied movement?

 It’s about presence and beauty.
 The grace of a dancer in motion completely unaware of anything beyond that very next step.
 What is it about dance in particular that makes it so compelling to behold?
 Is it the stimulation of our visual and auditory senses together?
 The musical accompaniment coordinating the dancer’s lines and flow?
 What is the difference between a performance that evokes emotion from within the observer versus one that does not.
 Is it the presence? the spirit if you will?

 What happens when I’m fully inhabiting my body while I move.
 While I exercise.
 What happens in my soul and in the way my neurotransmitters spark and sizzle when I really believe I am punching a heavy bag in a gritty, sweaty Rocky-esque gym in the bronx somewhere rather than simply punching air in my living room?
 What happens when all thought drops away and I lose myself in the natural landscape that surrounds me until there is only me and my foot fall on the trail?
 Do I hear the rocks whisper my name?
 Do the trees share with me a message of peace and enlightenment?